 b.
 I thought it good to declare: It is good to declare what God has done for us.
 Satan has a huge interest in keeping us unnaturally silent about the signs and wonders that the Most High God has worked for us.

 c.
-His kingdom is an everlasting kingdom: Nebuchadnezzar was a great king, but in this chapter he recognizes that God’s kingdom is far greater and His dominion is completely unique because it is an everlasting kingdom.
+His kingdom is an everlasting kingdom: Nebuchadnezzar was a great king, but in this chapter he recognized that God's kingdom was far greater and His dominion was completely unique because it is an everlasting kingdom.

 2. (4-9) Only Daniel can explain the dream to Nebuchadnezzar.